안녕하세요. 토미입니다.

 난 정말(피곤하거든). 그러니까 나한테 말 시키지 마.

-Don’t talk to that person if you are in the situation.
+Don’t talk to that person if you are in that situation.

 Homework